AntoniaChroni/antoniachroni.github.io/myotherstuff.md

 ### Some fun non-academic facts about me:
  * I am an avid tanguera.
+ * I grew up in Lesbos Island, where Aristotle began his systematic zoological observations along with Theophrastus (father of botany).
- * I have lived in five countries and two continents, and I speak four-ish languages.
+ * I have lived in five countries, and I speak four-ish languages.
- * I have participated in various theater and film projects in the past.
+ * I have participated in various theater and film projects.
    *  Participation as an actress for the TV commercial for the Victims of Domestic violence of the Municipality of Lesvos (Greece).
 "BREAK THE SILENCE".
 March 2015 [https://vimeo.com/121490198](https://vimeo.com/121490198)